-We asked our friends at Great British Chefs to put together a truly delicious list of the ten cheeses which prove Britain is now one of the best cheesemaking nations in the world.
+We asked our friends at Great British Chefs to put together a truly delicious list of the 10 best British cheeses which prove Britain is now one of the best cheesemaking nations in the world.
 See how many you’ve tasted, and make a mental note of the ones you haven’t for when you’re next at the cheese counter.

 1. Appleby’s Cheshire

 One of just a few producers still making traditional handmade Cheshire cheese, family-run Appleby’s still bandages its wheels rather than waxing them.
 This results in a much more savoury, mineral-led flavour with the characteristic zesty citrus tang that’s made Cheshire such a popular cheese since the eleventh century.

 A relatively new cheese made by a very old Stilton producer (Cropwell Bishop), Beauvale is the British answer to Gorgonzola.
 The incredibly creamy, soft texture (let it come to room temperature and it’s almost spreadable) and mild blue flavour made it an instant award-winner, proving that both new and old cheeses from the UK are well worth looking out for.

 British-made goat and sheep’s milk cheeses were all but unheard of in the UK until the 1980s.
 These days they’re the varieties that are paving the way for exciting new cheesemakers.
 Berkswell is a sheep’s milk variety that’s matured until firm with a sweet, caramel flavour and moreish nuttiness that lingers on the tongue.

 An iconic British cheese that’s wrapped in nettle leaves as it ages, adding further flavour and a striking appearance to the final wheel.
 This, combined with the creamy texture (which gets crumblier towards the centre) and slightly tangy taste has made it a multi-award-winner.
 It also comes wrapped in wild garlic leaves for a truly seasonal speciality.